EuleHaken/EuleHakenBot/README.md

   and then use `clang-format` to format your files
 * Push the files, that you changed, to that branch
 * Open a new Pull Request
 * If the Pull Requests checks fail for whatever reason, try to fix whatever cause it to fail.
-If you need help, once again, you could always just open a Issue
+If you need help, you can always just open a new Issue

 ## Building
 * Clone this repo